Ankoopa/DinnerBot/README.md

 # DinnerBot

-A Discord bot for PUBG players who keep sending their Chicken Dinners.
-Sends a random pic of a chicken meal when it detects a PUBG Chicken Dinner pic.
+A simple PUBG bot I made for my friends in Discord.

+This is what the bot currently does:
+-checks a picture of a Chicken Dinner (PUBG win screen), then sends back a picture of an actual chicken dinner.
+-retrieve player stats from masterpubg.com.

+This small project is a result of me playing around with Python.

-I'm completely new to programming, so I believe my code is inefficient.
+I'm an amateur in programming, so the code here may be inefficient and unstructured.

-version: 0.1
+version: 0.5